top of page

 Associate Minister-at-Large

 was ordained by Fellowship Church in 2013.
-She has been serving on the Board of Trustees since 2016 where she chairs the Minister's Advisory Committee and co-facilitated the inaugural Dorsey O. Blake Forum for Social Transformation.
+She served on the Board of Trustees from 2016-2020 and co-facilitated the inaugural Dorsey O. Blake Forum for Social Transformation.
 In 2014 Liz began the Second Sunday Social Justice Film Series for the Fellowship community.
-She lives now in Oregon where she works as a Board Certified Palliative Care Chaplain for Providence Medford Medical Center.
-She is very active with Southern Oregon Climate Action Now where she serves on the Board and has created a documentary project - Voices of the Valley - about the impacts of climate change.
+While living in Oregon, Liz served as the chaplain with an in-patient palliative care team through the COVID pandemic and was active with Southern Oregon Climate Action Now where she continues to serve on the Board.
 Known previously as Libby Zilber, she worked with San Francisco's Theatre of Yugen and as a member of the ceramics collective Kelly Avenue Potters in Half Moon Bay.
-She earned her Masters of Divinity from Starr King School for the Ministry and her B.A in French and Theater from Lawrence University.
+She earned her Masters of Divinity from Starr King School for the Ministry and her B.A in French and Theater from Lawrence University (WI).

 Rev. Suzi Spangenberg 2017.jpg